-FCE – First Certificate in English is an English language examination provided by Cambridge English Language Assessment (previously known as University of Cambridge ESOL Examinations).
+FCE – First Certificate English is a language examination provided by Cambridge English Language Assessment (previously known as University of Cambridge ESOL Examinations).

 FCE is an upper-intermediate, international English language qualification that focuses on Level B2 of the Common European Framework of Reference for Languages (CEFR).